Pete Davis (politician)

-Pete Davis is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Kootenay-Rockies as a member of the Conservative Party of British Columbia.
+Pete Davis MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Kootenay-Rockies since 2024.
+He is a member of the Conservative Party.

 Early life and career

 Davis is originally from Revelstoke and was raised by a single mother in Cranbrook.
 He has been married to his wife, Heather, since 2002, and together they have four children.
 Davis considers himself an avid outdoorsmen and has strong ties to the camping, boating, and motorcycle communities.

 Davis is an experienced business professional who has cultivated relationships with stakeholders from sectors including logging, forestry, automotive, heavy equipment, and mining across the Elk Valley and East Kootenays.
 Prior to becoming an elected official, Davis was involved in federal politics for 7 years working with the Kootenay-Columbia Conservative Electoral District Association.

 Political career

 On March 25, 2024, Davis was nominated as the Conservative Party of BC's candidate for the riding of Kootenay-Rockies.
 He went on to win the election, defeating incumbent MLA Tom Shypitka with 42.7% of the vote.
 He currently serves in the official opposition shadow cabinet as the Critic for Mining.